-During pregnancy, the body undergoes many changes, including changes to the immune system.
-A pregnant person's immune system needs to allow for a "foreign tissue" to grow inside of them without seeing it as foreign and making an immune response against it.
-Because the immune system is somewhat suppressed during pregnancy (to avoid making an immune response directed against the baby), the individual may be more susceptible to infections that might otherwise be more easily handled when not pregnant.
+When women are pregnant, their bodies undergo many changes, including changes to their immune system.
+A pregnant woman's immune system needs to allow for a "foreign tissue" to grow inside of her without seeing it as foreign and making an immune response against it.
+Because the immune system is somewhat suppressed during pregnancy (to avoid making an immune response directed against the baby), a woman may be more susceptible to infections that might otherwise be more easily handled.

-In addition to the immune system changes, physical changes can also make people more susceptible to infections during pregnancy.
+In addition to the immune system changes, pregnant women undergo physical changes that make them more susceptible to infections.
 For example, their heart and lungs need to work harder as they accumulate more fluid.
-This sets the stage for complications that might otherwise be uncommon for healthy, non-pregnant people of the same age.
-For example, pregnant people are seven times more likely to suffer a severe bout of influenza than those of the same age who aren't pregnant.
+This sets the stage for complications that might otherwise be uncommon for healthy, non-pregnant women of the same age.
+For example, pregnant women are seven times more likely to suffer a severe bout of influenza than women of the same age who aren't pregnant.

-The pregnant parent's immune system also protects the unborn baby since their blood (and, therefore, the immune cells that travel in blood) also circulates in the baby.
+Women's immune systems also protect the unborn baby since blood (and, therefore, the immune cells that travel in blood) also circulates in the baby.
 And, when the baby is born, antibodies introduced through the placenta and breast milk, called maternal antibodies, are responsible for keeping the baby healthy while the baby's own immune system begins generating an immune response to all the natural challenges in the environment.